 1. Empower your students with peer assessment

-Recognizing burnout in time is critical to avoid such situations since it jeopardizes student learning.
-By getting students to evaluate their peers helps enhance their knowledge on the subject and develop metacognitive abilities.
+Recognizing burnout in time is critical to avoiding such situations since it jeopardizes student learning.
+Getting students to evaluate their peers helps enhance their knowledge of the subject and develop metacognitive abilities.
 Students are able to gain different perspectives and learn how to accept and give helpful and critical feedback that prepares them for life after their university education.

 2. Reduce your workload with customizable rubrics

-Rubrics provides an unbiased rating criteria during feedback.
-It allows professors and students to get quick feedback on their assignments through impartial peer review, and also reduces their grade load.
+Rubrics provide unbiased rating criteria during feedback.
+It allows professors and students to get quick feedback on their assignments through impartial peer review and also reduces their grade load.